silverlabs-org/bitcoinsilver_core/doc/fuzzing.md

 ## Submit improved coverage

-If you find coverage increasing inputs when fuzzing you are highly encouraged to submit them for inclusion in the [`bitcoin_silver-core/qa-assets`](https://github.com/bitcoin_silver-core/qa-assets) repo.
+If you find coverage increasing inputs when fuzzing you are highly encouraged to submit them for inclusion in the [`bitcoinsilver-core/qa-assets`](https://github.com/bitcoinsilver-core/qa-assets) repo.

-Every single pull request submitted against the Bitcoin_Silver Core repo is automatically tested against all inputs in the [`bitcoin_silver-core/qa-assets`](https://github.com/bitcoin_silver-core/qa-assets) repo.
-Contributing new coverage increasing inputs is an easy way to help make Bitcoin_Silver Core more robust.
+Every single pull request submitted against the BitcoinSilver repo is automatically tested against all inputs in the [`bitcoinsilver-core/qa-assets`](https://github.com/bitcoinsilver-core/qa-assets) repo.
+Contributing new coverage increasing inputs is an easy way to help make BitcoinSilver more robust.

 ## macOS hints for libFuzzer